 Let’s face it — as much fun as it is to watch football, having a stake in the outcome of a big game can add a level of excitement.

-While the Supreme Court legalized sports betting in 2018, only 19 states plus the District of Columbia have rolled out systems for gambling on professional sports events.
 Alternatively, may sports aficionados turn to fantasy football as a popular way to hedge bets and win money among their friends, family, and co-workers.
 If you’re looking to play fantasy football, here are a few tips on how to get in on the action without losing out on all the fun or all your money.

 Set a Budget